Shashank-Vinoo/Diversity8/docs/RishabhPersonal.md

 Some mistakes that stand out:

-- I spent **too much time on “future” features** (2-way cache, branch prediction) while some core single-cycle and pipeline blocks still needed extra support.
-That split my attention more than was ideal.
+- I initially doubted my own design for the **LW hazard handling**, which made me second guess myself and slowed progress.
+I learned that having more confidence in my designs and trusting my reasoning would have helped me move faster and avoid unnecessary self-doubt.

-- Some early commits (especially the foundation ones) were **too large and monolithic**, making them harder to review and understand.
+- Some commits were **too small and full of errors**, making the commit histroy hard to follow.

-- I did not use **co-authored commits** when pairing on changes, which now makes it harder to reconstruct joint work from the history alone.
+- I did not use **co-authored commits** when pairing on changes, which now makes it harder to reconstruct joint work from the history alone (e.g. lw hazard).

-- For hazards, I initially leaned towards **larger, more complex programs** before stepping back to write minimal sequences.
-Starting from simpler tests would have made the first debugging rounds faster.
+- Not enough **testing** of my designs due to proper testing from my partners took longer than expected I wasn't able to always ensure error free design of the modules I created.

 ---